dound/JCustomUploader/README.markdown

 -
   * The provided text is in English with no easy hook to provide a custom translation.
-  * Primarily intended to interact with a user, not a program (there aren't many hooks for you to pragmatically stop an upload, etc.).
+  * Primarily intended to interact with a user, not a program (e.g., there is not great support for pragmatically stop an upload, etc.).

 Usage
 -
 First download and unpack JCustomUploader.
-See UploaderApplet.java's createGUI() method for an example of how to initialize the uploader (whether or not you use it in an applet).
-In particular, the arguments to UploaderPanel() are used to customize how JCustomUploader works for you:
+To use the uploader, you will need to instantiate an UploaderPanel.
+With its constructor you specify:

   - How to upload files and how many uploads to perform in parallel.
-  - How text in the UI refers to what your uploading, e.g., "photo" or "item".
-  - What kinds of files may be selected:
+  - What kinds of files may be selected.
   - Whether to show a preview of the selected file (only for images).
+  - How text in the UI refers to what you are uploading, e.g., "photo" or "item".

 **Using it as an Applet:**